greg-raven/Uncommon-Sense/_posts/2018-08-07-we-have-to-work-to-preserve-freedom.md

 ---
-title: 'We have to work to preserve freedom'
+title: "We have to work to preserve freedom"
 layout: post
 categories:
 - liberty